gvkunchev/modules_demo/README.md

-# modules_demo
+# Modules Demo
-Demo of modules/packages for FMI
+Demonstration of how you can construct module/package hierarchy by using some simple helper objects.